jameshughes89/cs102/src/site/topics/testing/unit-tests.rst

 * It also obviously helps with testing and debugging
-* It there are ever breaking changes to the unit/component being tested, the automated testing will find it
+* It there are ever breaking changes to the unit/component being tested, the automated testing should find it

 * Writing tests can be a bit of an art, so it's best to get a lot of practice